Quick Summary

 The NDDB played a central role in implementing the White Revolution in India.
 It provided technical and financial support to dairy cooperatives, facilitated infrastructure development, and promoted dairy farming practices.

 Amul Dairy, based in Gujarat, is one of the most successful examples of the White Revolution in India.
-Founded by Dr. Verghese Kurien (the pioneer of white revolution in India), Amul became a model for dairy cooperatives nationwide.
+Founded by Dr. Verghese Kurien (the pioneer of the white revolution in India), Amul became a model for dairy cooperatives nationwide.
 Its success inspired the creation of similar cooperatives across the country.

 The White Revolution received support from international organizations such as the World Bank and the Food and Agriculture Organization (FAO).
 These organizations provided funding and technical assistance, contributing to the success of Operation Flood.